-Stretch marks are formed by the rapid stretching of the skin on the epidermis (upper layer of the skin) that causes the dermis (lower layer of the skin) to tear as it cannot grow as rapidly.
-As the skin continually expands and tears, the normal production of collagen is disrupted by the skin’s increased elasticity.
-Hormonal changes associated with pregnancy, puberty, hormones consumed during bodybuilding or hormone replacement therapy can contribute to increased fragility of the skin that make it prone to tearing.
+Stretch marks are formed by the rapid stretching of the skin on the epidermis (upper layer of the skin) that causes the dermis (lower layer of the skin) to tear as it cannot grow as fast.
+There is an increase in elasticity as the skin continually expands and tears, which disrupts the normal production of collagen.
+Hormonal changes associated with pregnancy, puberty, hormones consumed during bodybuilding or hormone replacement therapy can also contribute to increased fragility of the skin that make it prone to tearing.

-It has been also shown that it is caused by the stretching of the skin combined with an increase of cortisone levels in the body.
-As such, fibroblast are prevented from producing collagen and elastin which are necessary to keep the skin looking tight and smooth.
-As stretching occurs, the skin fibers breaks and tiny tears develop thus allowing the underlying blood vessels and broken capillaries to be seen from the surface.
-Due to the lack of collagen and elastin to support beneath the skin, the stretched skin leads to tearing in the dermis and thus, stretch marks are formed.
+Studies have shown that the stretching of the skin in combination with the increase of cortisone levels in the body prevent fibroblasts from producing collagen and elastin, which are key to keeping the skin smooth and tight.
+The skin fibers breaks and tiny tears develop as stretching occurs, resulting in the underlying blood vessels and broken capillaries to appear visible from the surface.
+Because there is a lack of collagen and elastin to support underneath the skin, the stretch skin leads to tearing in the dermis, hence forming stretch marks.

 It is well known that there are a whole host of creams are available to help prevent stretch marks.
 A lot of our patients have been trying different types of creams with ingredients ranging from cocoa butter to olive oil.
 However, once the stretch marks are formed, there is no good cream available to get rid or remove them.
-Hence, at The Clifford Clinic in Singapore, we have perfected the laser treatment for stretch marks and established a unique method in stretch marks removal so it can be done in the best way possible that is gentle and extremely effective.
+At The Clifford Clinic in Singapore, we have established a unique method in stretch marks removal using laser treatments so it can be done in the best way possible that is gentle and extremely effective.

 Laser Stretch Mark Removal - The Treatment